icopy-site/awesome-cn/docs/awesome/free-for-dev.md

    * [usabilityhub.com](https://usabilityhub.com/) — Test designs and mockups on real people and track visitors.
 Free for one user, unlimited tests
    * [woopra.com](https://www.woopra.com/) — Free user analytics platform for 500K actions, 90-day data retention, 30+ one-click integration.
    * [counter.dev](https://counter.dev) — Web analytics made simple and therefore privacy friendly.
 Free or pay what you want by donation.
-   * [PostHog](https://posthog.com) - Full Product Analytics suite free for up to 1m tracked events per month
+   * [PostHog](https://posthog.com) - Full Product Analytics suite free for up to 1m tracked events per month.
+Also provides unlinited in-App Surveys with 250/month responses.
    * [Uptrace](https://uptrace.dev) - Distributed Tracing Tool that helps developers pinpoint failures and find performance bottlenecks.
 Has a free plan, offers a complimentary Personal subscription for open-source projects, and has an open-source version.
    * [Microsoft Clarity](https://clarity.microsoft.com/) - Clarity is a free, easy-to-use tool that captures how real people use your site.
    * [Beampipe.io](https://beampipe.io) - Beampipe is simple, privacy-focussed web analytics. free for up to 5 domains & 10k monthly page views.